DenisAShah/ValLogRegMod/Prediction_LogReg.md

 The overall performance measures generally estimate the distance between the predicted outcome and actual outcome.
-We calculate the Brier Score, and the scaled Brier scale (also indicated as index of prediction accuracy) and the corresponding confidence intervals.
+We calculate the Brier Score, and the scaled Brier scale (also known as index of prediction accuracy) and the corresponding confidence intervals.

 Some confidence intervals are calculated using the bootstrap percentile